Hello, friends! Welcome to my DIY Plank Wall Tutorial for Beginners!

 Daniel covered the shelf with wall planks also:

 I chose a pure, bright white because I wanted the light to reflect in my small living room.
 You will find that the paint likes to collect in the grooves between the planks, so I used a butter knife to scrape that out as I went along.
-Do this while the paint is wet.
+The paint needs to be wet when you do this.
 This is what the grooves look like before scraping: